Bringing Stability to Diffusion: Decomposing and Reducing Variance of Training Masked Diffusion Models: Experiments

 \subsection{Key Insights}

-MDMs exhibit uniquely high training variance, which poses a significant training gap between MDMs and ARMs: it translates into noisier gradient updates and less stable optimization, so even pretrained MDMs (e.g., LLaDA) are shown to achieve comparable performance with strong ARMs, after task-specific training, they often under-perform by a wide margin.
-Empirically, this gap manifests in two ways: (1) substantial run-to-run variability and (2) reduced average performance.
-For instance, under Standard training on HiTab, performance fluctuates widely across seeds (roughly $52\%\sim63\%$).
-The mean accuracy across all datasets often remains below ARMs.
-Our method directly reduces MDM training variance and closes the training gap, enabling MDMs to match or even surpass some strongest ARMs.
-As shown in Table~\ref{tab:main_per_seed} and~\ref{tab:ablation_four_methods_t2i2m}, the average performance increases significantly while run-to-run variability drops to near ARM-level.

-The gains are also highly consistent across datasets: in all three textual benchmarks, even the best Standard/Clipped run remains well below the worst run of our method (OpenScience: best Standard $46.50$ vs.\ worst P-POTS+MIRROR $50.80$; GSM8K: $53.68$ vs.\ $58.61$; HiTab: $62.64$ vs.\ $66.02$), while on text-to-image-2M the two are essentially comparable (best Standard $34.28$ vs.\ worst ours $34.10$).
+MDMs exhibit uniquely high training variance, which makes gradient updates noisy and optimization less stable.
+As a result, even pretrained MDMs are shown to achieve comparable performance with strong ARMs, after task-specific training, they often under-perform by a wide margin.
+This instability is evident in Table~\ref{tab:main_per_seed}: under standard MDM training on HiTab, accuracy varies substantially across random seeds (about $52\%\sim63\%$), and the mean performance across datasets frequently remains below that of ARMs.
+Our method targets this root cause by reducing MDM training variance.
+Figure~\ref{fig:training_loss} shows that P-POTS+MIRROR (green) converges to a lower final loss with smoother dynamics than the Standard method (red), indicating more stable training.
+This improved stability shows consistent improvement and closes the training gap effectively: on all three textual benchmarks, even the best Standard/Clipped run remains below the worst run of our method (OpenScience: best Standard $46.50$ \vs worst P-POTS+MIRROR $50.80$; GSM8K: $53.68$ \vs $58.61$; HiTab: $62.64$ \vs $66.02$).
+On text-to-image-2M, the two methods are essentially comparable (best Standard $34.28$ \vs worst ours $34.10$).

-Moreover, as shown in Figure~\ref{fig:training_loss}, on OpenScience and text-to-image-2M, compared to standard training, P-POTS+MIRROR yields smoother training losses, allowing it to consistently reduce loss levels across steps.
-From Table~\ref{tab:main_per_seed}, models trained on HiTab with the standard approach achieve accuracies ranging from 52.96\% to 62.64\%, whereas P-POTS+MIRROR narrows this range to 66.02\%–68.62\% (full results in \ref{app: complete_results}.
 This highlights the importance of variance reduction in delivering more consistent and reliable performance across runs.
+Overall, MDMs trained with our method can match, and in some cases surpass, strong ARMs, while run-to-run variability drops to near ARM levels.

+Moreover, ablation studies in \ref{app: complete_results} confirm synergy between P-POTS and MIRROR.
+On GSM8K and OpenScience, compared to standard training, the accuracy gains from P-POTS+MIRROR ($8.02\%$ and $7.01\%$ respectively) surpass the sum of the individual gains from P-POTS and MIRROR ($(6.07 + 1.19)\% = 7.26\%$ and $(1.28 + 0.86)\% = 2.14\%$ ), while on HiTab they are nearly additive ($8.42\%$ and $(2.69 + 5.80)\% = 8.49\%$ ).
+We emphasize that this is nontrivial, because as discussed in \ref{app:meth_comb}, naive combinations of methods do not typically yield such improvements.

 MIRROR is especially effective on long-response datasets due to its design.
 As shown in Tables~\ref{tab:main_per_seed} and~\ref{tab:ablation_four_methods_t2i2m}, its gains on OpenScience, HiTab and text-to-image-2M are substantially higher than on GSM8K.
 This aligns with its design: MIRROR targets masking pattern noise \Circled{A}, which becomes more severe with longer responses due to the greater number of possible masking patterns.